pydata/patsy/doc/formulas.rst

 Individual factors are allowed to be arbitrary Python code.
-Scanning arbitrary Python code can be quite complicated, but Patsy uses the official Python tokenizer built into the standard library, so it's able to do it robustly.
+Scanning arbitrary Python code can be quite complicated, but Patsy uses the official Python tokenizer that's built into the standard library, so it's able to do it robustly.
 There is still a bit of a problem, though, since Patsy operators like ``+`` are also valid Python operators.
 When we see a ``+``, how do we know which interpretation to use?